Home » Condiments » Blueberry BBQ sauce recipe

 Making blueberry barbeque sauce from scratch is not at all difficult.
 The most difficult part of the entire operation is waiting for it to cook down so it can be blended and consumed.

-blueberry bourbon BBQ sauce in glass jar with blueberries
+Blueberry BBQ sauce in glass jar with fresh blueberries scattered around.

-This easy homemade BBQ sauce, just like my pineapple mango BBQ sauce, is unlike anything you’ll find in the aisles of the grocery store.
+This easy homemade BBQ sauce, just like my bourbon BBQ sauce, is unlike anything you’ll find in the aisles of the grocery store.
 For that reason, I like to give this to friends and neighbors as a hostess gift.
 Homemade gifts are always special and this sauce definitely qualifies.

 I have made this recipe 4 times already.
 SO GOOD!